 Letters of support should be current.
 Letters that are two or three years old carry less weight than those that are written specifically for the current nomination.

 While self-nominations are accepted in all of the awards, it is the general feeling of the committee that self-nominations are not as strong as nominations by another party.
-If the committee were to judge all other criteria equal in two nominations, the one nominated by another party would probably be looked on more favorably.
+If the committee were to judge all other criteria equal in two nominations, the one nominated by another party would likely be looked on more favorably.